 2. Customer satisfaction.
 The introduction of service catalogs has helped service desks clearly communicate what they can offer their customers.
 However, I would caution that it’s one thing to enable your end users to easily ask for help and another thing entirely to make sure you deliver what was asked for – quickly and accurately.

-Look at the type of digital experiences millennials are used to these days.
+Look at the type of digital experiences adults under 40 are used to these days.
 They are always connected and expect rapid response times.
 What would they think if they logged onto iTunes to purchase the latest Pitbull song, only to find out that the download won’t happen until the next day?
 “What century are we living in?”